- Health in Japan

 Importing certain types of psychotropic medicines requires a separate permission if the total amount of the medicine imported exceeds the amount listed on this list.

-For most people coming to live and work in Japan, it’s enough to get a Yakkan Shoumei if needed and bring their medications.
+For most people coming to live and work in Japan, it’s enough to get a YKS if needed and bring their medications.
 Make sure that you follow these simple steps and remain in compliance with regulations when coming to Japan.
-In the meantime, have a look at our Jobs Page for new positions that might be a great choice for you.